 “By His divine power, God has given us everything we need for living a godly life.”
 2 Peter 1:3 NLT.

-He wants us to make a difference in the world He created.
+He wants us to make a difference in the lives of others.

 Be the Light

-“You are the light of the world… let your light shine before others, that they may see your good deeds and glorify your Father in Heaven.”
-Matthew 5: 14a, 16 NIV.
+“You are the light of the world… let your light shine before men, that they may see your good deeds and praise your heavenly Father.”
+Matthew 5:14a,16.

 Love One Another